 Architect: Moriyama & Teshima Architects

 2016–Natural Stone Institute Pinnacle Awards

 PICCO Engineering had the privilege of being involved with this high-profile award-winning project.
 Our stone engineering expertise was crucial to ensuring the White Brazilian Granite was engineered and anchored to the concrete structure effectively and precisely.
 We were also tasked with assisting in the stone selection and oversaw the material testing program.

 The stone selected for the two buildings, reflecting pools, pavers, planters and benches were:

 Absolute Black Chinese Granite (polished)–reflecting pools

 Beige White Fleck Chinese Granite (sand-blasted)–pavers, planters, benches

-The angled granite façade demanded precise connection engineering and anchor design.
+The angled granite facade demanded precise connection engineering and anchor design.
 As Daniel Teramura, a partner at Moriyama & Teshima, stated, looking back at a visit by the Aga Khan to study samples of limestone in the daylight, “I don’t remember another client who has taken that kind of interest in the details”.
-PICCO’s attention to detail was critical.
-This project received an Ontario Association of Architects Award in April 2016 in the category of Design Excellence.
+PICCO’s attention to detail was critical in this project.